open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 * If the `th` key is not present in the Tracestate header, then `T` is effectively 2^56 (which doesn't fit in 56 bits).
 * Else the value corresponding to the `th` key should be interpreted as above.

-Sampling Decisions SHOULD be propagated by setting the value of the `th` key in the Tracestate header according to the above.
+Sampling Decisions MUST be propagated by setting the value of the `th` key in the Tracestate header according to the above.

 ## Changing T and R values